RobotoRaccoon/CommandHelperScripts/README.md

 #### Connect4
 A recreation of four-in-a-row inside Minecraft.
 Configuration for this is not the best, some areas could still be improved if I could be bothered.

+#### Daily Login
+Track consecutive daily logins and give monetary rewards for logging in

 #### Minesweeper
 Minesweeper in Minecraft!
 I really shouldn't have done this using CommandHelper, but here we are.
 It supports multi-sized arenas, multiple arenas, monetary payouts, leaderboards, and configurable preset modes.